erw9695/Sketchpad-Application/README.md

 # Sketchpad-Application

-^his application allows users to create, save, edit, and share drawings with ease.
+This application allows users to create, save, edit, and share drawings with ease.
 Here's a brief overview of how to use this application:

 ## Getting Started
 1. Register or Sign In: To get started, users need to register an account by entering the server address, a username, and a password.
 Subsequent users can sign in with their credentials.